 Things I Learned from the Movies Blogathon 2016 No 21

 This film was added to the For the Things I Learned from the Movies Blogathon run by Speakeasy and Silver Screenings HERE.
-Michael Douglas also features in my One Flew over the Cuckoos Nest review, 80s Crushes and Oscar Winning Actors in Superhero Movies.
-Kathleen Turner stars in a post on Peggy Sue Got Married, Californication and Prizzi’s Honor.
-Danny DeVito also starred in this movie along with my Terms of Endearment and Mars Attacks! reviews.
+Michael Douglas features in 80s Crushes and Oscar Winning Actors in Superhero Movies.
+Kathleen Turner stars in my posts on Peggy Sue Got Married, Californication and Prizzi’s Honor.
+Danny DeVito starred in One Flew over the Cuckoos Nest, Terms of Endearment and Mars Attacks! reviews.
 Mary Ellen Trainor starred in Die Hard, The Goonies, Scrooged and Tales from the Crypt (TV Series).